- GENERAL INFORMATION ABOUT THE WOŁOSATE – ŁUBNIA BCP

 When leaving the forest, the trail suddenly turns left in order to avoid a small valley stretching down to Verkhovyna-Bytra [Верховина-Быстрая].
 Weather is improving, even towards the Ukrainian mountains, making them visible.
 However, this is still not a proper time to see them, due to massive clouds capping their tops.

-Plishka [Плишка] is a very interesting summit in geological point of view.
-Looking on this mountain from the west, we can spot a huge assymetry between north and south slope.
+Plishka [Плишка] is a very interesting summit in a geological point of view.
+Looking on this mountain from the west, we can spot a huge asymmetry between north and south slope.
 This situation arises out of the features of the Połoninas range.
 Unlike to the Tower [Вежа] and Czerenina [Чeрeнина] peaks, which are comprised of the Dukla nappe flysh rocks, Plishka represents an opposite section, which lies on the other side of the Mid-Bieszczady Depression (Pic.
 36).
 The Mid-Bieszczady Depression continues here from Ustrzyki Górne and Wołosate, down to the Verkhovyna-Bystra [Верховина-Быстрая] village, making the Moshka [Moшка] valley quite wide.
-The area, from where the picture 35 was taken also lies within the aforementioned Mid-Bieszczady Depression, which is carved by less resistant rocks of Fore-Dukla Zone (Bąk, Haczewski, Kukulak, 2007).
-This geological section is overlaid by thick-bedded cretacerous sandstone series building up the Dukla Unit.
+The area, from where picture 35 was taken also lies within the aforementioned Mid-Bieszczady Depression, which is carved by less resistant rocks of Fore-Dukla Zone (Bąk, Haczewski, Kukulak, 2007).
+This geological section is overlaid by thick-bedded cretaceous sandstone series building up the Dukla Unit.

 In general, a whole Outer Carpathians are made of a stack of nappies, being visible in the field.
-It has been reflected in their relief, what is to be seen even on typical topographic map.
+It has been reflected in their relief, what is to be seen even on the typical topographic map.

-The red trail starts to descend a bit, leading us between juniperus shrubs.
+The red trail starts to descend a bit, leading us between Juniperus shrubs.
 On the north horizon, Polish Bieszczady and Polonyna Bukovska are visible.

-Being nerby, we heard, and next caught another group, walking the red trail.
+Being nearby, we heard, and next caught another group, walking the red trail.
 It was at least several people from different parts of Poland, who were taking part in one week trip to Uzhanian National Park.
 They started in Velkyi Bereznyi town, then proceed via Jawornik summit to Stuzyca village, where is the remnant of the biggest meteorite falling in Europe (Kniahynia meteorite).
 Then proceed on Czeremcha hill, down to the Lubnya and were heading to Uzhok Pass and Polonyna Bukovska beyond.
 We were going with them for a while, making a nice conversation with the leader of this group, who brought me some details about yourself.
-His team is called “A Workshop of Unconventional Journeys (Montownia Wojaży Nieszablonowych)” and organises a long hiking trips, mainly on Eastern Carpathians.
+His team is called “A Workshop of Unconventional Journeys (Montownia Wojaży Nieszablonowych)” and organizes long hiking trips, mainly on Eastern Carpathians.

 Beside beautiful panoramas possible to see through the rare forest, we spotted a huge landslide (Pic.
 41).